craftvscruft/mender.ai/blog/2023-11-07-openai-devday.md

 ### New modalities in the API

 These are worth mentioning, but don't seem aimed at coding as we normally understand it.
-Perhaps for front end and UX design though?
+Perhaps for front-end devs and UX design though?

 * GPT-4 Turbo vision
 * DALL·E 3